ucsb-cs56/w20/_lab/lab07.md

 When you click the `Search` button, you should see the numbers echoed back to you.

-If that works, we are ready for a pull request.
+If that works, we are ready for a final commit on this branch and then a pull request.

 ### Step 8f: Pull request